AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-req/r-loadcache.md

 ---
 description: Preload server cache.
 Executes the request just like req=img, but instead of returning the image, the server returns the length of the reply image (image.length), formatted as text data with MIME type text/plain.
-seo-description: Preload server cache.
-Executes the request just like req=img, but instead of returning the image, the server returns the length of the reply image (image.length), formatted as text data with MIME type text/plain.
-seo-title: loadcache
 solution: Experience Manager
 title: loadcache
-uuid: 44f0db05-2323-4aa2-853c-f78e656a4308
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---